 The following are intended to provide a guide to offer levels:

-5 x GCSEs including a minimum grade C in English, Maths and Science or a minimum Grade 4 (standard pass) in these subjects
+5 x GCSEs including a minimum grade C in English, Maths and Science or a minimum Grade 4 (standard pass) in these subjects.
+PLUS

 Grades: DDM – Must be Health, Science or Sports related and include relevant science modules.

-112 UCAS points overall to include 2 science subjects grades BB at Higher Level.
+112 UCAS points overall to include one science subject, grades BB at Higher Level.

 112 UCAS points overall to include 2 A-levels grades BB in science subjects (as above).